Skip to main content

 working a fulltime job

 Tell your manager that you can't work during this class as it is highly interactive and requires your full attention, particularly when we begin the project.
 I expect that since you registered for this course, you can fully participate.
-If you are unable to interact, give presentations, turn on your camera, or communicate with your teammates during lab or lecture, this course may not be a good fit at this time.
+If you are unable to interact, give presentations, or communicate reliably with your teammates during required course meetings, this course may not be a good fit at this time.

 note

 It is expected that each student attends every class on time for the full duration of each class and behaves, in the same professional manner, as if you are in a regular classroom.
 This refers in particular to your location and attire.
-It is not appropriate to eat a large meal, be in the midst of commuting or driving a motorized vehicle, drink alcohol, smoke, or getting up often during an online class.
+It is not appropriate to eat a large meal, be in the midst of commuting or driving a motorized vehicle, drink alcohol, smoke, or get up frequently during a class meeting.
+For online meetings, students should join from a distraction-limited environment and be ready to participate when called upon.

 These policies are subject to adjustment with notice as required by project needs or institutional guidance.